What is Myanmar’s Three Brotherhood Alliance that’s resisting the military?

 Can the alliance overturn military rule in Myanmar?

-The Myanmar military government is now facing several war fronts as other resistance forces seize on the initial gains of Operation 1027.
+Operation 1027 has given renewed momentum to the armed campaign to restore democracy to Myanmar.

-In one incident in November, government soldiers raised white flags, surrendering the township of Kawlin, a district capital in central Myanmar, and allowing PDF forces to take over.
+In one incident in November, soldiers raised white flags, surrendering the township of Kawlin, a district capital in central Myanmar, and allowing PDF forces to take over.
 It marked the army’s first defeat in a capital district, and also, the first success of resistance groups, which had been largely limited to border areas, in central Myanmar.

-But the Tatmadaw still has command of the majority of its military bases and is not at risk of being overthrown.
-The military government has also responded with force to the rebels, launching air raids, pumping in ground troops, and inflicting heavy losses on some of the newly formed resistance cells.
-Thousands of civilians have been forced from their homes, or worse, caught in crossfires.
+The military has responded with force against anti-coup forces, launching air raids indiscriminately, deploying ground troops, and inflicting heavy losses on some of the newly formed resistance cells.
+Schools, hospitals and displacement camps have not been spared, as it continues a long-held policy known as “four cuts” that aims starve resistance groups of food, funds, intelligence and recruits by going after their civilian support base.

+Massive displacements have occurred as a result.
+Between October 26 and December 8, more than 578,000 people were newly displaced on top of nearly 2 million who were already displaced before the October offensives, according to the United Nations.
+At least 363 civilians have died and 461 have been injured since late October.

-Still, the armed coalition’s recent gains, and its social media presence, could be denting the Tatmadaw’s reputation.
+Still, the armed coalition’s recent gains, and its social media presence, could be denting the military’s reputation.
 It has already given wind to opposition groups like the NUG, which has praised the alliance and even claims to have established governance in some of the areas overtaken by the PDF.

 Some experts claim that the alliance has the backing of China, based on the scope of Operation 1027.
-However, Beijing has in the past brokered peace deals between the military government and groups like MNDAA operating on the Chinese border, as fighting has affected trade and has forced thousands of refugees into the Yunnan province.
+However, Beijing has in the past brokered peace deals between the military regime and groups like the MNDAA operating on the Chinese border, as fighting has affected trade and has forced thousands of refugees into the Yunnan province.

-In the most recent Beijing-brokered peace talks on January 12, a government spokesperson floated the possibility of a ceasefire with the alliance.
+On January 12, China’s Ministry of Foreign Affairs said its had brokered a ceasefire agreement between the military and the alliance.

-Four days later, it has become clear that there has been no cessation in fighting yet.